 The Republican tax scam cost our Country 1 trillion dollars.
 Instead of helping hard working Americans, our representative handed tax cuts to corporations and the super rich.
 I would rollback this legislation and implement an increase to the top marginal tax rate.
 Income over 10 million dollars would be taxed at a rate of 70%.
 People have called this plan radical, but simply look to the 1950’s.
 At this time, the top marginal tax rate was around 90%.
 A perfect example of increased taxes on the super rich, which lead to a high growth period in American history.

 I have grown up in the era of crippling college debt.
 I myself struggle with college debt payments, and I have seen how hard it is for individuals to work their way out of this stranglehold.
 In 1965, the average in-state tuition at a four-year public university was just $243, adjusted for inflation, students now pay 9 times that amount to attend those very same schools.
-I believe in tuition-free Community College and Trade Schools, an expansion of the College debt forgiveness program through public works, and an increase in need-based grants at the state and federal level.
+I believe in debt-free College, Community College and Trade Schools, an expansion of the College debt forgiveness program, and an increase in need-based grants at the state and federal level.

 The State of Ohio ranks top-5 in opioid related deaths, yet our district’s representative continuously takes hundreds of thousands of dollars in donations from big pharmaceutical companies.
 I will stand up to the opioid manufacturers and make certain they pay for their crimes against our communities.
 I will work with States’ Attorneys General to form a national legislative settlement agreement against the most egregious contributors to the opioid crisis, ensuring the payouts from this action would go right back into the neighborhoods most affected.